Formatting Amazon Product Descriptions with HTML: Fast Guide

 </ol>

-1. point 1
+- point 1

-2. Point 2
+- Point 2

-3. Point 3
+- Point 3

 See, that wasn’t too difficult, was it?

-As mentioned, Amazon only allows for basic HTML so there are limitations as to how much formatting you can do to your description.
-So, unfortunately, you can’t embed any photos or videos or do other fancy things in your description.
+By adding just a few basic Amazon HTML tags, such as line breaks, bullets, or bolding, you can dramatically enhance your product description and increase the chances of your product being sold.
+As mentioned, Amazon only allows for basic HTML, so there are limitations on how much formatting you can do to your description.
+Unfortunately, this means you can’t embed any photos or videos or do other fancy things in your description.